-Why did you choose to do an internship?
+Why did you choose to do a summer internship at Aon?

 The main reason that I chose to do an internship was that I didn’t want my first experience of professional life to be in a permanent role.
 Like most students, I wasn’t 100% sure what I wanted to do, although I knew I wanted to try an actuarial role.
 I also had never lived in London and wasn’t sure if I would like it.
 I saw the internship as a good opportunity to see if the work and city were right for me.